-This is a concept of peace heavily dependent on the vision of Genesis 1, in which G-d brings order out of tohu va-vohu, chaos, creating a world in which each object and life form has its place.
+This is a concept of peace heavily dependent on the vision of Genesis 1, in which God brings order out of tohu va-vohu, chaos, creating a world in which each object and life form has its place.
 Peace exists where each element in the system is valued as a vital part of the system as a whole and where there is no discord between them.
 The various provisions of parshat Naso are all about bringing peace in this sense.

 The most obvious case is that of the Sotah, the woman suspected by her husband of adultery.
 What struck the sages most forcibly about the ritual of the Sotah is the fact that it involved obliterating the name of God, something strictly forbidden under other circumstances.
-The officiating priest recited a curse including G-d’s name, wrote it on a parchment scroll, and then dissolved the writing into specially prepared water.
+The officiating Priest recited a curse including God’s name, wrote it on a parchment scroll, and then dissolved the writing into specially prepared water.
 The sages inferred from this that God was willing to renounce His own honour, allowing His name to be effaced “in order to make peace between husband and wife” by clearing an innocent woman from suspicion.
 Though the ordeal was eventually abolished by Rabban Johanan ben Zakkai after the destruction of the Second Temple, the law served as a reminder as to how important domestic peace is in the Jewish scale of values.

 The passage relating to the Levitical families of Gershon and Merari signals that they were given a role of honour in transporting items of the Tabernacle during the people’s journeys through the wilderness.
 Evidently they were satisfied with this honour, unlike the family of Kehat, detailed at the end of last week’s parsha, one of whose number, Korach, eventually instigated a rebellion against Moses and Aaron.